A dynamical-system approach to mathematical programming: Introduction

+Though one can still take advantage of those descent strategies by incorporating penalizations designed in various ways to account for those constraints (see, for instance, \cite{hiriarturruty}, \cite{nocedal}), our perspective here is a bit different from these penalization techniques, and stresses the dynamical viewpoint of the second way indicated above: \begin{quotation} Given a mathematical programming problem, design a suitable vector field $\Psi(\bx)$ whose asymptotically stable equilibria are precisely the local solutions of \eqref{probgen}, i.e., the solutions of the underlying Karush-Kuhn-Tucker system \eqref{kkt}. \end{quotation} Whenever this objective is accomplished, integral curves for $\Psi$ will take us to local minima of \eqref{probgen}.

-If constraints are an important part of our optimization problem, it is not clear if solutions of the optimality system might exactly correspond to equilibria for a certain dynamical system (as explained above) much in the same way as in the unconstrained situation.
-As a matter of fact, this is the main goal of this contribution: to show how to build such a vector field, and prove that identification between equilibria, and solutions of the KKT optimality system.
+If constraints are an important part of our optimization problem, it is not clear, to begin with, if solutions of the optimality system might exactly correspond to equilibria for a certain dynamical system.
+As we have explained, this is the main goal of this contribution: to show how to build such a vector field $\Psi$, and prove that identification between equilibria, and solutions of the KKT optimality system.
 This strategy is quite natural, and indeed have been pursued before in various works (see for instance \cite{jongenstein}, \cite{pappalardopassacantando}).
-However, the dynamical systems (and the dynamics itself) is built in such a way that the feasible set and/or the constraints are constantly being monitored in the dynamical process.
+However, the dynamical systems (and the dynamics itself) is built in such a way that the feasible set and/or constraints are constantly being monitored in the dynamical process.
 From this perspective, we would like to adopt a point of view mainly concerned with global dynamics, so that once the vector field has been determined through the various ingredients of the underlying mathematical program, one forgets altogether about feasibility or constraints, and focuses on the dynamics.